dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/skill.md

-# Effective geek skills
+# Efficient Geek skills

 Generally, ide and editor are two product categories.

-IDE focuses on the grammatical analysis, prompting, transition to definition, and debugging of a certain language.
-Generally heavier.

-The editor is for general text processing, providing more efficient general text processing capabilities, relatively lightweight, but insufficient grammatical analysis capabilities.
+IDE focuses on the syntax analysis, prompting, goto definition and debugging of a program language.
+The editor focus on text processing, providing more efficient text processing capabilities.
+The latest HBuilderX provide lightweight and world-class efficient text processing.
+After reading the following content, you will be amazed by the powerful functions of HBuilderX.

-HBuilderX, positioning is the perfect combination of ide and editor, then HBuilderX will provide lightweight and world-class efficient word processing capabilities.

-After reading these, you will be amazed, it turns out that geeks play like this.

 ### Drag-free selection

-Dragging and selecting a piece of text with the mouse is an easy operation to make the index finger cramp.
-Especially the touchpad is more painful.
-But reciting many related shortcuts is just as painful.
+Dragging and selecting a piece of text with the mouse is not an easy task.
+It is also painful to use the touchpad and remember many shortcuts.

-HBuilderX provides a more friendly way: `smart double-click` and `Ctrl+ Enlarge selection`.
+HBuilderX provides a more friendly way: `intelligent double-clicking` and `Ctrl+ Enlarge selection`.

-### Smart double-click
+### Intelligent double-clicking

-In HBuilderX, any characters with special points can be double-clicked intelligently.
+In HBuilderX, some special characters support intelligent double-clicking.

 - Double-click the inside of `quotation marks/brackets` to select the content in `quotation marks/brackets`
 - Double-click on both sides of the `comma` to select a paragraph before or after the comma